Stadium (sports network): Past programming

-Stadium, as with other networks distributed by digital multicast networks, is required to preempt three hours of its weekly schedule for educational children's programming.
-With the exception of DragonflyTV, most of Stadium's educational shows are sports-related to minimize interruption; The Real Winning Edge, Sports Lab, Future Phenoms and Sports Stars of Tomorrow make up Stadium's educational lineup as of 2019.
-This has been discontinued since.
+Stadium, as with other networks distributed by digital multicast networks, was required to preempt three hours of its weekly schedule for educational children's programming.
+With the exception of DragonflyTV, most of Stadium's educational shows are sports-related to minimize interruption; The Real Winning Edge, Sports Lab, Future Phenoms and Sports Stars of Tomorrow make up Stadium's educational lineup from 2019–2023, due to the network's closure on over the air television.